guybedford/es-module-lexer/README.md

 ```

 An ES module version is also available from `dist/lexer.js`:
-Note: This version will be automatically used in rollup/es-dev-server/...
+Note: This version will be automatically used in rollup/es-dev-server/node (if an es-module project)

 ```js
 import { init, parse } from 'es-module-lexer';